menu

 Demographics

-In terms of college education, Burke - Kirby is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.50% of adults in Burke - Kirby have a college degree.
+The education level of Burke - Kirby citizens is substantially higher than the typical US community, as 33.50% of adults in Burke - Kirby have at least a bachelor's degree.

 The per capita income in Burke - Kirby in 2022 was $39,902, which is middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $159,608 for a family of four.
 However, Burke - Kirby contains both very wealthy and poor people as well.